abdelaliichou/Docker-for-java-applications/README.md

 | **Debugging** | Easy | Easy | Hard | Hard |
 | **Reflection/dynamic** | Full support | Full support | Limited | Limited |

-**Use JVM Fast-JAR when:** Your app uses lots of reflection (Spring Boot does heavily), you want maximum throughput under sustained load, you need easy debugging, build times matter.
+**Use JVM Fast-JAR when:** Your app uses lots of reflection, you want maximum throughput under sustained load, you need easy debugging, or build times matter.

 **Use Native/Native-Micro when:** You're building serverless functions, need sub-second cold starts, have strict memory constraints, or run thousands of instances (cost savings on memory).

-**Use Legacy-JAR when:** You're migrating an old app that was packaged as a fat JAR and you don't want to restructure yet.
+**Use Legacy-JAR when:** You're migrating an old app packaged as a fat JAR and don't want to restructure yet.

 ---